 Overnight Accomodations Near Denali National Park

-base of Knik Glacier and Lake George.
-"The largest glacier acessible by car in Alaska".
-The
+the base of Knik Glacier and Lake George.
+"The largest glacier acessible by car in

-four miles wide decending twelve thousand feet to the terminus.
-Nestled in the breathtaking
+miles long and four miles wide decending twelve thousand feet to the terminus.
+Nestled in

-will get to step back in time a view the glacier age.
-Take a walk to the Matanuska Glacier and view it up close and
+you will get to step back in time a view the glacier age.
+Take a walk to the Matanuska Glacier and view it up

-personal.
-As you travel to Chickaloon you will get to see the Knik Glacier and traveling along beside you is the
+close and personal.
+As you travel to Chickaloon you will get to see the Knik Glacier and traveling along beside

-remember your visit as you travel along side the Matanuska River.
-Once at the glacier you will be able to see and
+to remember your visit as you travel along side the Matanuska River.
+Once at the glacier you will be able to see

-touch the blue ice, visit the 10 acre lake in the midst of the glacier, visit moulans that fall hundreds of feet to the
+and touch the blue ice, visit the 10 acre lake in the midst of the glacier, visit moulans that fall hundreds of feet to

-bottom of the ice as well as visit the crevasses the cover the ice field.
-For an unforgettable visit, we'll arrange a tour
+the bottom of the ice as well as visit the crevasses the cover the ice field.
+For an unforgettable visit, we'll arrange

-through Mica Guides.
+a tour through Mica Guides.
 You will overnight in your same lodgings at Lake Lucille Bed & Breakfast.
-(Meals Provided:
+(Meals